VentreTech/gatsby-starter-hero-blog/content/posts/2017-10-01--two-things-are-infinite/index.md

 ---
-title: How to use big data to make your business run better.
+title: How to use big data to make your business run better
 category: "big data"
 cover: art-big-data.jpg
 author: wwbtc